skonto/talks/big-data-italy-2017/demo/README.md

 The app consists of three components:

-A. The RSVP producer (written in python) which writes raw rsvps from the Meetup.com Rest API to a topic in kafka.
+1. The **RSVP Producer** (written in python) which writes raw rsvps from the Meetup.com Rest API to a topic in kafka.

-B. The Spark aggregator which reads the raw rsvps from kafka and makes calculations using the Spark structured streaming API and at the end it writes each udpated output to another kafka topic.
+2. The **Spark Aggregator** which reads the raw rsvps from kafka and makes calculations using the Spark structured streaming API and at the end it writes each udpated output to another kafka topic.

-C. The visualization play app which reads the calculations from the kafka topic and depicts the number of accepted RSVPS using [DataMaps](http://datamaps.github.io/).
+3. The **Visualization Play App** which reads the calculations from the kafka topic and depicts the number of accepted RSVPS using [DataMaps](http://datamaps.github.io/).

 ## Local deployment